akhmadfauzi/DailyCommerce/README.md

 ## DailyCommerce

-Is an extremely simple ecommerce that supplies daily needs products such as vegetables, fruit, dairy and many more.
+Is an extremely simple ecommerce checkout page.

 ## Technology